avocado-framework/avocado/man/avocado.rst

       --xunit-max-test-log-chars SIZE
                             Limit the attached job log to given number of characters (k/m/g suffix allowed)
-      -z, --archive         Archive (ZIP) files generated by tests

     output check arguments:
-      --output-check-record {none,all,stdout,stderr}
+      --output-check-record {none,stdout,stderr,both,combined,all}
-                            Record output streams of your tests to reference files (valid options: none (do not record output streams), all (record both stdout and stderr), stdout (record only stderr), stderr (record only stderr).
-Current: none
+                            Record the output produced by each test (from stdout and stderr) into both the current executing result and into reference files.
+Reference files are used on subsequent runs to determine if the test produced the expected output or not, and the current executing result is used to check against a previously recorded reference file.
+Valid values: "none" (to explicitly disable all recording) "stdout" (to record standard output *only*), "stderr" (to record standard error *only*), "both" (to record standard output and error in separate files), "combined" (for standard output and error in a single file). "all" is also a valid but deprecated option that is a synonym of "both".
       --disable-output-check
                             Disables test output (stdout/stderr) check.
 If this option is given, no output will be checked, even if there are reference files present for the test.

     loader options:
-      --loaders [LOADERS [LOADERS ...]]
+      --loaders RUN.LOADERS [RUN.LOADERS ...]
                             Overrides the priority of the test loaders.
 You can specify either @loader_name or TEST_TYPE.
 By default it tries all available loaders according to priority set in settings->plugins.loaders.
-      --external-runner EXECUTABLE
+      --external-runner RUN.EXTERNAL_RUNNER
                             Path to an specific test runner that allows the use of its own tests.
-This should be used for running tests that do not conform to Avocado' SIMPLE testinterface and can not run standalone.
+This should be used for running tests that do not conform to Avocado's SIMPLE test interface and can not run standalone.
 Note: the use of --external-runner overwrites the --loaders to
-                            "external_runner"
+                            'external_runner'
       --external-runner-chdir {runner,test}
                             Change directory before executing tests.
 This option may be necessary because of requirements and/or limitations of the external test runner.
-If the external runner requires to be run from its own base directory,use "runner" here.
-If the external runner runs tests based on files and requires to be run from the directory where those files are located, use "test" here and specify the test directory with the option "--external-runner-testdir".
-Defaults to "None"
+If the external runner requires to be run from its own base directory, use 'runner' here.
+If the external runner runs tests based on files and requires to be run from the directory where those files are located, use 'test' here and specify the test directory with the option '--external-runner-testdir'.
       --external-runner-testdir DIRECTORY
                             Where test files understood by the external test runner are located in the filesystem.
 Obviously this